Cleavage (breasts): Embellishments

 Bright colors, ornaments and accessories, including ruffles and glitters that add detail to the cleavage area, help to make breasts look bigger and draw attention to them.
-Using the cleavage as a canvass, a recommended way of adornment is to layer necklaces and chokers with a pendant as a centerpiece of the cleavage.
+Using the cleavage as a canvas, a recommended way of adornment is to layer necklaces and chokers with a pendant as a centerpiece of the cleavage.
 Georgian era-style rivière necklaces are also popular items with which to dress the décolletage.

 According to celebrity tattoo artist and tattoo historian Lyle Tuttle, sternum tattoos became popular with women's liberation.
 Singer Rihanna was a major driver in popularizing cleavage tattoos.
 According to tattooist Mira Mariah, "Since most sternums are a flat plane, there are really good opportunities for detail".
 Underboob tattoos are generally done under the breasts but could wrap around the sternum, cleavage, side boob and ribs.

 Cleavage piercings, also known as chest piercings and sternum piercings—one of the most-admired body piercings—is done on the cleavage area vertically or horizontally.
 A sternum piercing can be located anywhere along the sternum and can be either a surface piercing or a dermal piercing.
 The jewelry, generally flexible rods made of hypoallergenic metal like surgical titanium, surgical stainless steel, niobium or gold (14 karat and above), is placed vertically or horizontally between the breasts.